zc102388/sybil-report/README.md

 # LayerZero Sybil Reporting

-The [deadline to self-report](https://sybil.layerzero.network/) as sybil is May 17th, 11:59:59 UTC, coinciding with the publication of the up-to-date list of self-reported and identified sybil addresses found by LayerZero Foundation, Chaos Labs, and Nansen.
+The [deadline to self-report](https://sybil.layerzero.network/) as sybil is May 18th, 02:00 UTC, following the publication of the up-to-date list of self-reported and identified sybil addresses found by LayerZero Foundation, Chaos Labs, and Nansen.
 This will mark the end of Phase 1 of [addressing sybil activity](https://medium.com/layerzero-official/addressing-sybil-activity-a2f92218ddd3).

-Phase 2 begins on May 18th at 00:00 UTC, at which anyone can submit a sybil activity report.
+Phase 2 begins on May 18th at 02:00 UTC, at which anyone can submit a sybil activity report.
 Successful reports result in the sybil addresses receiving nothing and the bounty hunter receiving 10% of the sybil’s intended allocation.

-Bounty hunters can use the information below to start producing reports; however, submissions will not be open until May 18th at 00:00 UTC.
+Bounty hunters can use the information below to start producing reports; however, submissions will not be open until May 18th at 02:00 UTC.
 Submissions received before the start time, and after the deadline, will not be considered.

 **All transaction data prior to Snapshot #1 can be downloaded [here](https://www.dropbox.com/scl/fo/m0ji3zbmbockvqkyl9353/ALYUg0-rLU2fuDMSd9nuB34?rlkey=zwq18pmajs4k8aeeh5zz5wfsp&st=yjclkh3e&dl=0).
 The data is provided in two formats, one single csv file and a tar file that is split into smaller chunks.**